Service Ministry Grants

 Grant Awards Distribution Begins

-If you would like to apply for a grant, please download the application materials below.
+If you would like to apply for a grant, please download the application PDF, fill it out and return along with supporting documention by the deadline date listed above.
 All grant applications must be submitted electronically to email@example.com.

 Organizations Supported by Village Church